pkardas/notes/books/go/notes.md

 You can create a "blank switch" - this allows you to use any boolean comparison for each case.
 There isn't a lot of difference between a series of `if/else` statements and a blank `switch`.
 Favor blank `switch` statements over `if/else` chains when you have multiple related cases.
-Using a `switch` makes the comparisons more visible and reinforces that they ate a related set of concerns.
+Using a `switch` makes the comparisons more visible and reinforces that they are a related set of concerns.

 GOTO - Traditionally `goto` was dangerous because it could jump to nearly anywhere in a program (jump into/out of a loop, skip variable definitions, or into the middle of a set of statements in `if`).
 This made it difficult to